OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 Object oriented languages are not a requirement.
 Functionnal programming is not a requirement.

+The idea here is to be able to compare the code corresponding to each language, addressing the exact same problem, and - hopefully - returning the same result.

+Comparing the length of the code, its readability, it complexity, and possibily its beauty can be an interesting exercise.

 We will use the following programming languages:
 - [Java](#java)
 - [Scala](#scala)